jsapede/ohmigo-ha-pelletstove/README.md

 Some additionnal WAGO connectors, 5V USB power supply, wires, and electrician pliers are needed to build and the whole system.

 #  Method
-As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to send controled resistance values to the wired sensor throuh the ohmigo.
+As there's no other way to communicate with the pellet stove except reverse engineering the electronics, the key idea is to delude the stove with fake temperarature inputs (OTI) send by variating the resistance of the Ohmigo to send send controled resistance inputs (ORI) to the stove

-So said, sending a low resistance value will simulate low temperature (< target + hysteresis) and force the stove to ignite, and sending a high resistance value will simulate high temperature (> target) and the stove will extinct :
+So said, sending a low resistance value will simulate low temperature (< target + hysteresis) and force the stove to ignite, and sending a high resistance value will simulate high temperature (> target) and the stove will extinct.

+The main objective is to replace WTS by a controlled input value issuing from the ohmigo (ORI).

-*NOTE : from here, as WTS will be replaced by the ohmigo, we will use OTS as the main temperature sensor*
+*NOTE : as we will replace the WTI by the ohmuigo, from here we will use OTI as the main temperature input for the stove*

-- if OTS = 5°C << (STT + SHY) => ignition
+- if OTI = 5°C << (STT + SHY) : ignition
-- if OTS = 45°C >> STT => extinction
+- if OTI = 45°C >> STT : extinction

+*NOTE : you'll have to adapt thoses limits to your case*

-As a gift, sending corrections (ETC +/- x°C) in addition to en external temperature sensor (ETS) will allow to simulate variations in the target temperature and so allow much more than 3 time-based schedules :
+As a gift, the Ohmigo control will allow us to relay external temperature sensor (ETS) to the stove and add some corrections (ETC +/- x°C) to simulate variations in the target temperature and so allow great flexibility on the stove scheduling.

 -  set STT = 21°C
 -  if ETS >= 20°C ohmigo temperature sensor will generate a value OTS = (ETS + ETC) and ETC = 1°C => OTS = 21°C >= STT => extinction at 20°C instead of 21°C